MelloSec/Moodring/README.md

 TODO: Have this an encyrpoted value we can pull as well from another image, get rid of the text file.

 ### Taskmasker
-Persister DLL, checks users permissions and creates a user task, fetching a remote payload to an AppData directory.
+Persister DLL, checks users permissions and creates a task, fetching a remote payload to an AppData directory.
 If admin, two tasks are created, one to run as SYSTEM.